M66B/FairEmail/docs/FAQ-es-rES.md

 If auto optimize in the receive settings is enabled, an account will automatically be switched to periodically checking for new messages when the email server:

-* Dice '*Todavía aquí*' dentro de 3 minutos
+* Says '*Still here*' within 3 minutes
-* El servidor de correo no soporta mensajes push
+* The email server does not support push messages
-* El intervalo de keep-alive es inferior a 12 minutos
+* The keep-alive interval is lower than 12 minutes

 In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.